Learn how collaborative parametric design models allow you to work together for better solutions.

 Read the full article here: Parametric design in the Cloud with Grasshopper.

-From the examples you can see that there are several benefits to hosting software (for parametric design) in Cloud-based VIKTOR applications.
+From the examples, you can see that there are several benefits to hosting software (for parametric design) in Cloud-based VIKTOR applications.
 To sum it up, here we have an overview of the 6 most important benefits of an application development platform:

 For this project, The Graaf Weinaldalliantie, consisting of the Water Board Rivierenland, the contractor consortium ‘Waalensemble’ (Heijmans, GMB, de Vries & van de Wiel), and advisory party Royal HaskoningDHV, build an extensive parametric calculation tool for dike improvements, called Wilma.

-Traditionally, dike design methods are based on manual input of cross-sections and based on that a planning is made of how many cross-sections can be calculated.
+Traditionally, dike design methods are based on manual input of cross-sections and based on that a plan is made of how many cross-sections can be calculated.
 This normally is about one for every hundred meters of dike, which causes the design to be over-dimensioned.
-For people that built the dike from a safety point of view, this is okay.
+For people who built the dike from a safety point of view, this is okay.
 However, this does lead to strict and heavy measures that affect the environment and therefore this is not always desirable from a stakeholder point of view.
 With the Wilma tool, these calculations are automated, resulting in the optimal dike design, that also considers the requirements of stakeholders.

 Another example is a parametric design application by COWI that automates the design of the Fehmarnbelt: A road and rail tunnel from Germany to Denmark.
-With the application, the design of the tunne will be optimized so it can enable lorries to take shorter routes and reduce overall traffic to contribute to a more sustainable future by significantly decreasing CO2 emissions.
+With the application, the design of the tunnel will be optimized so it can enable lorries to take shorter routes and reduce overall traffic to contribute to a more sustainable future by significantly decreasing CO2 emissions.

 FrameFlux used the VIKTOR platform to quickly generate geometrically complex custom constructions (used at festivals) with in-house parametric design software.
 In their application, the Antalyze One, they integrated Grasshopper, Python, and SCAD Re-Event (a popular 3D CAD program) in a user-friendly interface.
-Now, clients can easily structurally

 A visualization of a truss structure in Antalyze One on the VIKTOR platform (integrated with Grasshopper software)